VRConservation/fbabook/_sources/chapters/resilience.md

 - Acres Treated Dataset: California Wildfire & Forest Resilience Task Force’s Beta Interagency Treatment Dashboard.
 Most of the information captured in this dashboard related to forest treatment activities was used to identify the number of forest acres treated.
 There were 93,000 acres of targeted grazing (of the total 751,467 acres treated); however, it was unclear if it was forest-related and was included nonetheless.

 ## Key Findings
 This research has identified several critical insights that underscore the complex relationship between wildfire treatment needs and economic vulnerability in California.
 It has also provided a way to identify high-impact opportunity areas where financial assistance might have a greater socio-economic and environmental impact.
+Key findings include

 - **More than 33% of the state’s wildfire treatment needs are on private forest land**.
 Of the roughly 20 million acres of treatable lands across landscape types, 18 million acres are private lands; of that, 6.7 million acres are private forests ({numref}`fig3-4`).
 - Of the 6.7 million private forest treatable acres, **4 million acres are concentrated in High Poverty Census Tracts**.
 That is, 60% of total private treatment needs are concentrated in areas where the poverty rate exceeds 20%—2x the national average.